Autonomous drones and AI-assisted computer vision for near real-time mapping and management of wild stock

 Senior Researcher at RISE, PI of project Autonomous drones and AI-assisted computer vision for near real-time mapping and management of wild stock, Digital Futures Faculty+46 10 228 41 33

-Professor, Department of Computer and Systems Sciences at Stockholm University, Co-PI of project Autonomous drones and AI-assisted computer vision for near real-time mapping and management of wild stock, Supervisor for Postdoc project Gender inclusive cybersecurity, Digital Futures Faculty+48 8 16 16 02
+Professor, Department of Computer and Systems Sciences at Stockholm University, Co-PI: Autonomous drones and AI-assisted computer vision for near real-time mapping and management of wild stock, Former Main supervisor: Gender inclusive cybersecurity, Digital Futures Faculty+48 8 16 16 02